 203. Note that this guidance applies just during the period of population mixing (which is often, but not exclusively, during periods of migration).
 At other times, it is generally possible to assign a 1% threshold accurately to the single population that is present.

-204. See section 5.7.4 for guidance on species nomenclature and taxonomy.
+204. See 5.7.4 above for guidance on species nomenclature and taxonomy.

 More detail